Zunairah-k/OpenLearn-Hub/README.md

 ## Live MVP

 [OpenLearn Hub - Live Demo](https://openlearn-hub.netlify.app)

 ## Disclaimer

-This is an MVP version intended for hackathon and educational purposes.
-Contributions are currently not open.
+This project is a functional MVP built by us as students for a hackathon challenge.
+It's fully working with real features like authentication and AI-based recommendations, but still a work in progress.
+We plan to improve responsiveness, scalability, and add dynamic content in future updates.